dotnet/docs-aspire/docs/get-started/aspire-overview.md

 builder.AddAzureServiceBus("servicebus");
 ```

-The `AddAzureServiceBus` method handles the following concerns:
+The <xref:Microsoft.Extensions.Hosting.AspireServiceBusExtensions.AddAzureServiceBus%2A> method handles the following concerns:

 - Registers a <xref:Azure.Messaging.ServiceBus.ServiceBusClient> as a singleton in the DI container for connecting to Azure Service Bus.
 - Applies `ServiceBusClient` configurations either inline through code or through configuration.